Forensics: DNA

 Careful action planning

-• If you have to cut a fence, cutting any fence holes large enough to pass through without touching the fence.
+• If you have to cut a fence, cut any fence holes large enough to pass through without touching the fence.

-• Ensuring that surfaces at the site are not touched if they do not need to be, and that surfaces that need to be interacted with (such as a door handle) are touched by someone following DNA minimization protocols.
+• Ensure that surfaces at the action site are not touched if they do not need to be, and that surfaces that need to be interacted with (such as a door handle) are touched by someone following DNA minimization protocols.

-• Ensuring that nothing is accidentally left behind such as a bag, tool, or anything that falls out of a pocket.
+• Ensure that nothing is accidentally left behind such as a bag, tool, or anything that falls out of a pocket.

 DNA minimization protocols

-If you minimize the amount of DNA you leave on an object you manipulate, you minimize the risk that DNA forensics draws any valuable conclusion from an analysis of the object.
+You can minimize the amount of DNA you leave on a surface to minimize the risk that an adversary can use DNA forensics to draw a valuable conclusion from an analysis of the surface.

 Gloves

-You can wear gloves to prevent DNA from being left on objects you touch.
+You can wear gloves to avoid leaving DNA on surfaces you touch.

 Used in repressive operations